CritixSpace

 Popular

-Doctor Seuss’ How the Grinch Stole Christmas Production Cel and Storyboard by Chuck Jones is one of the artworks for sale at Heritage Auctions.
-DALLAS— In celebration of the Golden Anniversary of Dr. Seuss’ How The Grinch Stole Christmas, Heritage Auctions will be offering the largest collection of original animation art from the animated Christmas special. […]
+Rare Grinch animation art from the 1966 classic is going to auction.
+Hand-picked from Chuck Jones’ archive—this is a collector’s dream.
+DALLAS— In celebration of the Golden Anniversary of Dr. Seuss’ How The Grinch Stole Christmas, Heritage Auctions will be offering the largest collection of original animation art from the animated Christmas special.
+The auction […]

 Tags